-The followings are some of the essential skills, but not limited, you should consider if you want to become a good manager.
+The following are some of the essential skills, but not limited, you should consider if you want to become a good manager.

 A good manager possesses strong leadership skills to guide and inspire their team toward achieving shared goals.
 They provide clear direction, delegate tasks effectively, and motivate employees to perform at their best.

-Effective communication skills enable managers to convey information clearly, listen actively, and foster open dialogue within their team.
+Effective communication skills enable managers to convey information, listen actively, and foster open dialogue within their team.
 They ensure that messages are understood, encourage feedback, and promote a collaborative and supportive work environment.

 Managers need the ability to analyze complex situations, think critically, and find practical solutions to challenges that arise.
 They assess problems, gather relevant information, evaluate options, and implement effective strategies to overcome obstacles.

 Sound decision-making skills allow managers to weigh options, assess risks, and make timely and informed choices that benefit the team and organization.
 They consider different perspectives, gather input from stakeholders, and make decisions based on both data and intuition.